 If you prefer to use an installation method other than text mode, first complete your installation, and then follow the steps to opt out of an existing PE installation.

 Follow the instructions for a monolithic text-mode install, or a split text-mode install.
-At the step that asks you to “select ‘text-mode’ when prompted,” and then begin to edit
+When prompted, select text-mode install, edit

 puppet_enterprise::send_analytics_datavariable to false, as follows: